All Episodes

 Yes, thank you.

-During the opening monologue, I heard some misinformation coming from the press where they are reporting that Romney made a racially insensitive gap.
+During the opening monologue, I heard some misinformation coming from the press where they are reporting that Romney made a racially insensitive gaffe when he compared the Israeli culture versus the Palestinian culture.

 And that is not true.

-I know he was making a comparison of cultures in general.
+He was making a comparison of cultures in general.

-I recognized the misquote immediately because I read his book where he he compares culture, education, politics, history, and he shows how they all affect the economy and the uh wealth of a nation and where they are on the world str stage and what their power is on the world stage.
+I recognized the misquote immediately because I read his book where he compares culture, education, politics, history, and he shows how they all affect the economy and the wealth of a nation and where they are on the world stage and what their power is on the world stage.

-Um this is a really good foreign trip of his, and they're panicked by that, and they're trying to turn it into one gaffe after another.
+This is a really good foreign trip of his, and they're panicked by that, and they're trying to turn it into one gaffe after another.

-I have neglected to mention in this whole program, and that is that Bill Clinton was the first black president.
+There's something that this Obama slave story, down for the struggle, slave blood, I have neglected to mention in this whole program, and that is that Bill Clinton was the first black president.

-And they say that Obama is the first gay president because he's so supportive of gay marriage and so forth.
+AP didn't go there, but still, I mean, Bill Clinton, and that was said by Tony Morrison, and they say that Obama is the first gay president because he's so supportive of gay marriage and so forth.

 I mean, this is all about trying to establish credibility.

-I'm just I'm trying to help out here.
+I'm trying to help out here.

-They're doing it the wrong way.
+They're doing it the wrong way because the black president thing is already done.

 Anyway, I want to take you back February 1st this year, me on this program.

-Anyone who thinks that we can nominate somebody who is not going to be the focus of a media destruction campaign is asinine.
+Anybody who thinks that we can nominate somebody who is not going to be the focus of a media destruction campaign is asinine.

 Whoever we nominate is who the campaign is going to be about.